Ekumen-OS/beluga/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a new feature for beluga
+about: Request a new feature for beluga.
 title: ''
 labels: enhancement